• Call our surgery01 2875283

 From September 2015 all pups must be microchipped and registered before being sold by the breeder and the breeder must complete a change of ownership form with you at the time of sale.

 In Blacklion Pet Hospital we will ensure all is in order for you.
-We can chip and register your dog for just €30 or if already chipped we can check and if necessary correct the details on the database.
+We can chip and register your dog, please contact our clinic for further details and prices.
+If already chipped, we can check and if necessary correct the details on the database.
 Just ask, we're happy to help.

 Key Points